awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

 This approach is recommended for existing clusters.
 This approach is made up of 2 resources, a ConfigMap with a script that maintains the S3 Mount Point package onto the Node and a DaemonSet that runs a Pod on every Node in the cluster which will execute the script on the Node.

 The ConfigMap script will run a loop to check the mountPoint every 60 seconds and remount it if there are any issues.
-There are multiple environment variables that can be altered for the mount location, cache location, S3 bucket name, log file location, and the URL of the package installation and the location of the of the installed package. these variables can be left as default as only the S3 bucket name is required to run.
+There are multiple environment variables that can be altered for the mount location, cache location, S3 bucket name, log file location, and the URL of the package installation and the location of the of the installed package.
+These variables can be left as default as only the S3 bucket name is required to run.

 The DaemonSet Pods will copy the script onto the Node, alter the permissions to allow execution, and then finally run the script.
-The Pod installs util-linux in order to have access to [nsenter](https://man7.org/linux/man-pages/man1/nsenter.1.html), which allows the Pod execute the script in the Node space which allows the S3 Bucket to be mounted on to the Node and not the Pod.
+The Pod installs ```util-linux``` in order to have access to [nsenter](https://man7.org/linux/man-pages/man1/nsenter.1.html), which allows the Pod to execute the script in the Node space which allows the S3 Bucket to be mounted on to the Node directly by the Pod.
 :::danger
-The DaemonSet Pod requires the securityContext to be privileged as well as hostPID, hostIPC, and hostNetwork to be set to true. review below why these are required to be configured for this solution and their security implications.
+The DaemonSet Pod requires the ```securityContext``` to be privileged as well as ```hostPID```, ```hostIPC```, and ```hostNetwork``` to be set to true.
+Review below why these are required to be configured for this solution and their security implications.
 :::
-1. securityContext: privileged
+1. ```securityContext: privileged```
-    * Purpose: privileged mode gives the container full access to all host resources, similar to root access on the host.
+    * **Purpose:** privileged mode gives the container full access to all host resources, similar to root access on the host.
     * To install software packages, configure the system, and mount the S3 bucket onto the host, your container will likely need elevated permissions.
 Without privileged mode, the container might not have sufficient permissions to perform these actions on the host filesystem and network interfaces.
 2. hostPID
-    * Purpose: nsenter allows you to enter various namespaces, including the PID namespace of the host.
+    * **Purpose:** nsenter allows you to enter various namespaces, including the PID namespace of the host.
     * When using nsenter to enter the host’s PID namespace, the container needs access to the host’s PID namespace.
 Thus, enabling ```hostPID: true``` is necessary to interact with processes on the host, which is crucial for operations like installing packages or running commands that require host-level process visibility like mountpoint-s3.
 3. hostIPC
-    * Purpose: hostIPC enables your container to share the host’s inter-process communication namespace, which includes shared memory.
+    * **Purpose:** hostIPC enables your container to share the host’s inter-process communication namespace, which includes shared memory.
     * If nsenter commands or the script to run involves shared memory or other IPC mechanisms on the host, ```hostIPC: true``` will be necessary.
 While it’s less common than hostPID, it’s often enabled alongside it when nsenter is involved, especially if the script needs to interact with host processes that rely on IPC.
 4. hostNetwork
-    * Purpose: hostNetwork allows the container to use the host’s network namespace, giving the container access to the host’s IP address and network interfaces.
+    * **Purpose:** hostNetwork allows the container to use the host’s network namespace, giving the container access to the host’s IP address and network interfaces.
     * During the installation process, the script will likely need to download packages from the internet (e.g., from repositories hosting the mountpoint-s3 package).
-By enabling hostNetwork, you ensure that the download processes have direct access to the host’s network interface, avoiding issues with network isolation.
+By enabling hostNetwork with ```hostNetwork: true```, you ensure that the download processes have direct access to the host’s network interface, avoiding issues with network isolation.
 :::warning
 This sample code uses the ```spark-team-a``` namespace to run the job and host the DaemonSet.
 This is primarily because the Terraform stack already sets up [IRSA](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) for this namespace and allows the service account to access any S3 bucket.
 When using in production make sure create your own separate namespace, service account, and IAM role that follows the policy of least-privilege permissions and follows [IAM role best practice](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)
 :::
-<TO-DO> expand on why hostPID, hostIPC and network.
-Also give a disclaimer on the the namespace for buckets and the IRSA for the name spark</TO-DO>

 <details>
 <summary> To view the DaemonSet, Click to toggle content!</summary>